XboxReplay/xboxlive-auth/README.md

 A light but advanced Xbox Live authentication module with [OAuth2.0](https://github.com/XboxReplay/xboxlive-auth/blob/master/docs/02-Custom_Azure_Application.md) and [Electron](https://github.com/XboxReplay/xboxlive-auth/blob/master/examples/electron-app) support.

 ## Warning
-Due to security reasons ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for instance), This library has been designed to run on a node.js environement.
+Due to security reasons ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for instance), this library has been designed to only run on a **node.js** environment.

 ## Breaking Changes
-A lot of breaking changes have been made since the latest public release (`3.3.3`).
-Please make sure to take a look at the [authenticate](https://github.com/XboxReplay/xboxlive-auth/blob/master/docs/01-Authenticate.md) documentation for further information.
+A lot of breaking changes have been made since the latest **3.3.3** release.
+Please make sure to take a look and follow each step from the [authenticate](https://github.com/XboxReplay/xboxlive-auth/blob/master/docs/01-Authenticate.md) documentation.

 ## Installation